RSE-TGM/execer/README.md

 # execer - Operational management of Renewable Energy Community - CER - Comunità Energetica Rinnovabile
-Code for the operational management of a CER (Renewable Energy Community) in which there are a certain number of users of PV production plants and a certain number of consumption users.
-Users with PV production and consumption users are classified into 5 categories: residential, offices, schools, shopping centers and industrial.
-The code can be executed by providing the PV production and consumption profiles for each category.
-The profiles provided can be varied in order to reproduce realistic situations of operation of the CER.
-Furthermore, for consumption users, it is possible to define flexibility margins with respect to the consumption curve to allow a demand management mechanism.
-The code pursues the objective of maximizing the remuneration of the operation of the CER in order to maximize collective self-consumption and the sale of energy to the grid (possibly exploiting some specific service).
+This code provides operational management for a Renewable Energy Community (CER - Comunità Energetica Rinnovabile) composed of multiple prosumers with PV (PhotoVoltaic) generation systems as well as various energy consumers.
+Both prosumers and consumers are categorized into five groups—residential, offices, schools, shopping centers, and industrial sites.
+To run the code, users supply the PV generation and consumption profiles for each category.
+These profiles can be adjusted to simulate realistic operating scenarios.
+For the consumption profiles, it is also possible to define flexibility margins, allowing for demand response strategies within the CER.
+The primary goal of the code is to maximize economic returns by increasing collective self-consumption and, when beneficial, selling surplus energy to the grid—potentially tapping into specialized services that enhance the value of exported energy.

 ##### TOOL INSTRUCTIONS ######